 ‘A Garden…is the Purest of Human Pleasure.
 It is the Greatest Refreshment to the Spirits of Man’

 Francis Bacon (1561-1626)

-The information on this site has been researched by me and is accurate to the best of my knowledge.
+All information on this site is accurate to the best of my knowledge.
+I am not liable for damages that arise out of any errors in the material or omission of information that turns out to be material on this website.
 All photographs are mine and cannot be used by others without my permission